 On October 16, 1846, it was sixty degrees and the wind was coming from the south.
 That morning Warren went to the Medical College to make experiments on the renovation of decayed bones with glue.
 In his diary entry he describes in two sentences the most agreeable properties of such glue.
 He records the operation he later performed in two more.
 He calls it “interesting,” and doesn’t say more.

-Essay originally published in Bulletin of Anesthesia & MIT’s Scope.
+Essay originally published in Bulletin of Anesthesia History and MIT Scope.